List of Star Trek aliens

 Star Trek is a science fiction media franchise that began with Gene Roddenberry's launch of the original Star Trek television series in 1966.
-Its success led to decades of films, novels, comics, and spinoff series.
+Its success led to numerous films, novels, comics, and spinoff series.
 A major motif of the franchise involves encounters with various alien races throughout the galaxy.
-These fictional races are listed here.
+These fictional alien races are listed here.

-Noted Star Trek races include Vulcans, Klingons, and the Borg.
+Notable Star Trek races include Vulcans, Klingons, and the Borg.
 Some aspects of these fictional races became well known in American pop culture, such as the Vulcan salute and the Borg phrase, "Resistance is futile."